actions/actions-runner-controller/adrs/2023-02-10-limit-manager-role-permission.md

 If you want to deploy multiple `AutoScalingRunnerSet` into different namespaces, you will need to install `actions-runner-controller` in this mode multiple times as well and have each installation watch the namespace you want to deploy an `AutoScalingRunnerSet`

-You will install `actions-runner-controller` with something like `helm install arc --set watchSingleNamespace=TestNamespace oci://ghcr.io/actions/actions-runner-controller-charts/gha-runner-scale-set-controller` (the `TestNamespace` namespace needs to be created first).
+You will install `actions-runner-controller` with something like `helm install arc --namespace arc-system --set watchSingleNamespace=test-namespace oci://ghcr.io/actions/actions-runner-controller-charts/gha-runner-scale-set-controller` (the `test-namespace` namespace needs to be created first).

 You will deploy the `AutoScalingRunnerSet` with something like `helm install demo --namespace TestNamespace oci://ghcr.io/actions/actions-runner-controller-charts/gha-runner-scale-set`

-In this mode, you will end up with a manager `Role` that has all Get/List/Create/Delete/Update/Patch/Watch permissions on resources we need, and a `RoleBinding` to bind the `Role` with the controller `ServiceAccount` in the watched single namespace, ex: `TestNamespace` in the above example.
+In this mode, you will end up with a manager `Role` that has all Get/List/Create/Delete/Update/Patch/Watch permissions on resources we need, and a `RoleBinding` to bind the `Role` with the controller `ServiceAccount` in the watched single namespace and the controller namespace, ex: `test-namespace` and `arc-system` in the above example.

-The downside of this mode is when you have multiple controllers deployed, they will still use the same version of the CRD.
+The downside of this mode:
+- When you have multiple controllers deployed, they will still use the same version of the CRD.
 So you will need to make sure every controller you deployed has to be the same version as each other.
+- You can't mismatch install both `actions-runner-controller` in this mode (watchSingleNamespace) with the regular installation mode (watchAllClusterNamespaces) in your cluster.